mxiuwang/git-practice/Scenario_1/readme.md

 1. Check that your changes are pushed and merged correctly
     <details>
     <summary>Solution</summary>

     ```console
     $ git log
     ```
+    The [`git log`](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History) command shows the commit log, containing all the commits and merges by all authors in this project, in reverse chronological order.

+    `(HEAD -> master-your-name)` should be at the top, pointing to the latest commit you made on your local machine.
+Any other local commits that have not been pushed should be stacked underneath.

+    `(origin/master-your-name, origin/HEAD)` should point to the lastest commit you pushed into `origin`, or `master-your-name`, and any other commits you pushed into this repo should be stacked underneath.

+   `(my-fork/master)` should point to the latest commit you pushed into `my-fork`, and any other commits you pushed into this repo should be stack underneath.

     </detail>

 # End Result